fluxer/bfp/help/input/initscripts.md

 ## DAEMONS

-Daemons are **Bash** scripts which run processes in the background to do their thing, waiting for input, specifiec even to accure or something else.
+Daemons are **Bash** scripts which run processes in the background to do their thing, waiting for input, specifiec event to accure or something else.
 Those daemons can be started, stopped and/or restarted when needed using the [rc.d](rc.d.html) tool which is also provided by **initscripts** and are located in separate directory */etc/rc.d*.
 More information about it in [rc.d](rc.d.html) help page.